Jin Sasaki: Professional career

-Sasaki had his debut fight on August 24, 2018, and won by TKO in the second round.
+Sasaki had his professional debut fight against Tsuyoshi Kato at Korakuen Hall in Tokyo on 24 August 2018, and won by technical knockout in the second round.

 Sasaki advanced to the 2019 East Japan Lightweight Rookie of the Year final, but abstained from the East Japan Lightweight Rookie of the Year final due to being unable to make weight.

-On December 26, 2020, at "Kakeru Holdings presents A-SIGN.BOXING" held at the Sumida Ward General Gymnasium, he fought Aso Ishiwaki for the Japan Super Lightweight Youth Championship, and won by TKO in the third round in 2 minutes and 50 seconds.
+On December 26, 2020, at "Kakeru Holdings presents A-SIGN.BOXING" held at the Sumida Ward General Gymnasium, he fought Aso Ishiwaki for the Japan Super Lightweight Youth Championship, and won by technical knockout in the third round in 2 minutes and 50 seconds.

-On July 17, 2021, he defended his title against Kaiki Yuba, the Japanese lightweight youth champion, at the Fujimori Gymnasium in Hachioji City, and won by KO in the second round in 2 minutes and 3 seconds, successfully retaining the belt for the first time.
-With this win, he qualified for the Japan Super Lightweight Championship.
+On 17 July 2021, he defended his title against Kaiki Yuba, the Japanese lightweight youth champion, at the Fujimori Gymnasium in Hachioji City, and won by knockout in the second round in two minutes and three seconds, successfully retaining the belt for the first time.
+With this win, he qualified for the Japanese super-lightweight championship.

-On October 19, 2021, the Japanese and WBO Asia-Pacific Super Lightweight Championship match was held at Korakuen Hall, where he fought Andy Hiraoka, who was ranked 1st in Japan and 2nd in the WBO Asia-Pacific class.
-Sasaki was TKOed in the eleventh round in 1 minute 58 seconds.
-At the weigh-in the day before, Sasaki was overweight by 4 pounds and was disqualified from winning the title.
+On 19 October 2021, the Japanese and WBO Asia Pacific super-lightweight championship match was held at Korakuen Hall, where he fought Andy Hiraoka, who was ranked 1st in Japan and 2nd in the WBO Asia-Pacific class.
+Sasaki was stopped in the 11th round in one minute 58 seconds.
+At the weigh-in the day before, Sasaki was overweight by four pounds and was disqualified from winning the title.

-On October 25, 2021, the Japan Boxing Commission (JBC) suspended Sasaki's license for 6 months after he missed weight for the second time, and collected 20% of the fight purse as a fine.
+On 25 October 2021, the Japan Boxing Commission (JBC) suspended Sasaki's license for six months after he missed weight for the second time, and collected 20 percent of the fight purse as a fine.

-On July 9, 2022, at Esforta Arena Hachioji, Sasaki fought Kotaro Sekine.
+On 9 July 2022, at Esforta Arena Hachioji, Sasaki fought Kotaro Sekine.
 The fight ended in a draw, where both fighters were knocked down.

-On January 14, 2023, Sasaki fought for the vacant WBO Asia-Pacific welterweight title at Korakuen Hall, defeating champion Ryota Toyoshima by TKO in the first round in 1 minute and 56 seconds.
+On 14 January 2023, Sasaki fought for the vacant WBO Asia-Pacific welterweight title at Korakuen Hall, defeating champion Ryota Toyoshima by technical knockout in the first round in one minute and 56 seconds.

-Sasaki won by unanimous decision against Shoki Sakai at Ariake Arena in Tokyo, Japan on January 24, 2025.
+Sasaki won by unanimous decision against Shoki Sakai at Ariake Arena in Tokyo, on 24 January 2025.

-Sasaki is scheduled to challenge Brian Norman Jr. for the WBO welterweight title at Ota City General Gymnasium in Tokyo on June 19, 2025.
+Sasaki challenged WBO welterweight champion Brian Norman Jr. at Ota City General Gymnasium in Tokyo on 19 June 2025.
+He lost by knockout in the fifth round.

+He challenged Oriental and Pacific Boxing Federation welterweight champion Sora Tanaka at the Tokyo Dome on 2 May 2026, winning via split decision.

+On 21 September 2026, Sasaki knocked out David Ssemujju in the sixth of their scheduled 10 round contest at Tokyo Tama Mirai Messe in Hachiōji to retain the OBPF title and add the WBO Asia Pacific and Japanese welterweight championships to his collection.